|

 Do's and Don't at the Bus Stop

-Do make sure the driver can always see you Do stay back from the road Do wait quietly in line Do stay back until the bus stops, its lights start flashing, the door opens Do enter the bus single file
+- Do stay back until the bus stops, its lights start flashing, the door opens

-Don't push or shove Don't run into the street Don't throw things Don't stop to pick up anything that drops while you are crossing in front of the bus Don't yell and shout Don't bring your pet on the bus
+- Don't stop to pick up anything that drops while you are crossing in front of the bus